Computing the Walls Associated to Bridgeland Stability Conditions on Projective Surfaces: Applications

-Combining this with Proposition \ref{p:nestedwalls} we have the main theorem of the paper: \begin{thm} Fix a Chern character $v$ of a $\mu_\omega$-stable sheaf or a torsion sheaf with $F>0$.
-In the half-plane $\Plane{\beta,\omega}$ parametrized by $(s,t)$ with $t>0$, there are real numbers $C_0$ and $R_0$ such that all of the walls corresponding to $v$ are contained in the semi-circle with centre $(C_0,0)$ and radius $R_0$.
+Combining the above results with Proposition \ref{p:nestedwalls} we have the main theorem of the paper: \begin{thm} Let $\beta$ be any class in $N(X)_{\mathbb{R}}$, $\omega$ an ample class and $u\in\mathbb{R}$.
+Fix a Chern character $v$ of a $\mu_\omega$-semistable sheaf or a torsion sheaf.
+In the half-plane $\Plane{\beta,\omega,u}$ there are real numbers $C_0$ and $R_0$ such that all of the walls corresponding to $v$ are contained in the semi-circle with centre $(C_0,0)$ and radius $R_0$.
 In particular, the radii of the walls are bounded above by $R_0$. \end{thm}

 \begin{note} The bounds are not always sharp.
 This is especially true for $p>1$ where the $p=1$ bound may often suffice.
 But even when $p=1$, we shall see an example below where the bound is not quite sharpest.
 The bounds are constructive (we shall give explicit examples in the next section).
-For the first three points of this note of this note we assume $p=\gcd(x,y_1g')=1$. \begin{enumerate} \item For $(m,n)\in P_1$ with $n$ least
+For the first three points of this note we assume $p=\gcd(x,\tilde y_1)=1$. \begin{enumerate} \item For $(m,n)\in P_1$ with $n$ least

 and